The Quiet Room

 The Negative Image

 Kaine understood this before anyone had a name for it.
-Thirty years before the Evidence Paradox became a recognized strategic problem, he was already operating in its solution: a space where the impossibility of proof is not a vulnerability but a foundation.
+Thirty years before the evidence problem became a recognized strategic crisis, he was already operating in its solution: a space where the impossibility of proof is not a vulnerability but a foundation.

 Strategic Assessment